elghemary/elghemarys-blog/content/posts/The Core of Simplex Method.md

 *Optimal Solution :* the best feasible solution

-*Extreme Point :* the vertex / corner of the feasible solution
+*Extreme Point :* the vertex or the corner of the feasible solution

 **Example of an LP**